 What kind of evidence can I use to fight helmet usage arguments?

 You will need substantial evidence to fight allegations that your lack of helmet usage affected the severity of your injuries.
 Two of the most important pieces of evidence are your medical records and testimony from a medical expert.

 You will want to enlist in the help of a motorcycle accident attorney in Duluth Georgia for help compiling and presenting evidence.
 Your attorney can gather all the records needed and locate a local medical expert that has experience with the legal claims process and providing legal testimonies.
 If the expert states that your injury severity would not have changed even if you had been wearing a helmet, it will greatly bolster you claim.

-Can Brauns Law assist me with my motorcycle accident injury case?
+Can Brauns Law, PC assist me with my motorcycle accident injury case?

 David Brauns uses his background, extensive resources, and Type-A personality to help prepare, fight, and win substantial settlements for his clients.